The programme of lectures and field-trips for 2017-2018 is now available. For additional information please contact email@example.com

 Have you ever gazed in wonder at the steep cliffs around our coasts as the waves beat unrelentingly against them?

-Well, the study of geology, which examines the earth's crust, tries to find answers to these and many other questions which have puzzled people since time began as they admire the beauty of the landscape around them.
+Well, the study of geology, which examines the earth's crust and deep interior, helps to answer the questions that have puzzled people over the centuries as they admire the beauty of the landscape around them.
+The clues within the rocks help us to understand past environments and the processes that formed these rocks over the past 4.5 billion years.

-The Cork Geological Association was founded in the city of Cork, Ireland, in 1992 with the intention of bringing together ordinary people who have a general interest in earth science, people who would pick up a pebble on the beach or look at a strange rock formation and wonder how it came to be the way it is.
+The Cork Geological Association was founded in the city of Cork, Ireland, in 1992 with the intention of bringing together people who have a general interest in earth science - people who would pick up a pebble on the beach or look at a strange rock formation and wonder how it came to be the way it is.

 Our lectures and field trips are geared to a level to suit and be interesting to non-experts.
 A whole huge area of interest has opened up to us, the members, and we would like to welcome you to join us.

 Our lectures are now held in the Ted Nevill Geology Laboratory, Cork Enterprise Centre, Distillery Fields, North Mall, UCC, Cork on the last Wednesday of each month at 8.00 p.m (check programme).
 Our field trips are arranged to suit the location and the convenience of the leader, members, tides etc. and are usually on a Saturday or Sunday for the full day.
 One or two weekend trips are also arranged each season.
 We have organised two trips to Iceland in 1995 & 1997 and a trip to South Wales and to Lyme Regis in England in 1999 as well as to places in Ireland each year.
-In 2004 twenty of our members enjoyed a very interesting field trip to the Scottish Highlands with Dr. John Reavy UCC as our guide and leader.
-Most of the time was spent on the Isle of Mull.
+In 2004 twenty of our members enjoyed a very interesting field trip to the Scottish Highlands.

 Non-members are also welcome at our lectures.